jezzlucena/node_simple_browser/js_file_browser.md

 Implement API server.

-Use restify/express to implement a Rest API server that:
+Choose any library (restify/express/loopback/...) to implement a **Rest** API server that:
- * list files and directories in a base local directory
+ * list files and directories underneath a base local path (for example /home/john/test) _ls_ equivalent
+ * allow going into subdirectories
+   _cd_ equivalent
- * get metadata (size, type, modification date, ...) about a requested file
+ * get metadata (size, type, modification date, ...) about a requested file _stat_ equivalent

 ### Bonus
-(not to be fully implemented, but consider to refactor previous code or provide a stub)

 To make it better, you can consider things like:
  * tests
- * how can we add API calls to configure the remote base local directory ?
+ * how can we add API calls to configure the base local path ?
+   (not to be fully implemented, but consider to refactor previous code or provide a stub)
  * In the future, instead of browsing only local files we want to browse some remote files (Google Drive, Dropbox).
 How can we integrate those services behind our API ?
+   (not to be fully implemented, but consider to refactor previous code or provide a stub)

 ## Step 2